Project Guideline

 Jan 2020: Thomas runs his first independent mile at The Armory Track in NYC.

-In 2022, again in Japan, our Tokyo team and the local Achilles International chapter worked together to participate in ASICS World Ekiden, a virtual long-distance relay road race.
+In 2022, again in Japan, our Tokyo team and the local Achilles International chapter worked together to participate in the ASICS World Ekiden, a virtual long-distance relay road race.
 Six blind runners collectively ran 42.195km in 4 hours 29 minutes and 44 seconds using Guideline technology.

-Finally, in 2023, the Project Guideline team released all of our work to the open-source community.
+In 2023, the Project Guideline team released all of our work to the open-source community.
 It includes source code for the core platform (DeepLabV3+, ARCore, etc), an Android application, pre-trained ML models, and a 3D simulation framework.

 ROLE